 I just got done turning last year’s advent time into a book, so others can also have an opportunity to meditate on what Christmas means to us now as a bereaved parent.
 There is a reading for each day of the advent season, and each week focuses on something we desperately need: hope, peace, joy and love.
 Every reading also closes in a simple prayer, to help us continue to open our hearts to the Healer of our shattered souls.

 This first year I am making Hope for the Future: An Advent Journey for Bereaved Parents available as a FREE downloadable eBook.
 (As soon as the 2017 advent season is over, the eBook will no longer be offered for free.
-Also, at some point in December of 2017 it will be available in a paperback version in our webstore and on Amazon, but not soon enough to start by December 3rd.)
+Also, at some point in early 2018 it will be available in a paperback version in our webstore and on Amazon, but not soon enough to start by December 3rd.)

-To find out more about this book, or to request your copy, click here.
+To find out more about this book click here.

 May you be deeply blessed and find a measure of healing as you focus on making this Christmas season one of reflecting on our Savior in the midst of your painful loss.
 I sincerely pray that in the next few weeks, the Holy Spirit will remind us all that no matter how suffocating the darkness, there is hope for our future, because He truly is Emmanuel, God with us.

 In case you are interested, each of the four advent Sundays at 8:30 PM Central, I will be live on Facebook (www.facebook.com/gpshope), with my advent wreath, lighting that week’s candle and sharing the current reading.
 I hope you can join me, and we can share this sacred time together as those who are bound together by both the blood of Jesus, and by the deep earthly loss we have faced.